 The Animal Health Center at the Veterinary Village surgical facilities and surgeons are equipped with the most sophisticated tools in medicine.
 Our staff is dedicated to perfecting the most state-of-the-art procedures, from orthopedic surgery to laparoscopy, arthroscopy, laser assisted surgery and so much more.
 Just some of the surgical services that we provide are as follows:

 - Body Cavity and Hernia Repair

-The Animal Health Center will provide routine and elective care during regular business hours, Monday through Friday, 10am – 6pm, Saturdays, 10am – 2pm and on an emergency basis 24 hours a day, seven days a week.
+The Animal Health Center will provide routine and elective care during regular business hours, Monday through Friday, 10am – 6pm, Sundays, 10am – 2pm and on an emergency basis .
+Please call for availability.

 TTA RAPID: The New Face of ACL Surgery